benbenbob1/fade-server/README.md

 Run the command 'npm install' from inside the fade-server folder.
 It is recommended that your config file be changed to suit your needs, such as the name of your strips (in order).

 # Running
 Run the command 'node app.js' from inside the fade-server folder - this command may have to be run as root.
-You can also add a port number at the end of the command. *This will overwrite the port provided in `config.js`*  This will run automatically if the next instruction is followed.
+You can also add a port number at the end of the command. *This will overwrite the port provided in `config.js`*  You can get the app to run automatically if the following instruction set is followed.

 # Running on Startup
-The following must be added to /etc/rc.local to get fade-server (as well as fcserver - if using the fadecandy board and a multi-colored strip) to run on boot.
-Make sure to copy `fcserver` from fadecandy's repo to `/usr/local/bin/` so it can be run as root without needing to access the user folder, which may be protected.
+The following must be added to `/etc/rc.local` (or wherever startup scripts are stored on your device) to get fade-server (as well as fcserver - required if using the Fadecandy board and a multi-colored strip) to run on boot.
+Make sure to copy `fcserver` from Fadecandy's repo to a root position such as `/usr/local/bin/` so it can be run as root without the system needing to access the user folder, which may be protected.

 `/usr/local/bin/fcserver /usr/local/bin/fcserver.json >/var/log/fcserver.log 2>&1 &`